markj0hnst0n/pizza-delivery-place/README.md

         python3 manage.py runserver

-14. To access to admin panel, add `/admin` to the end of the app's url in the browser and log in using your super user details.
+14. To access to the admin panel, add `/admin` to the end of the app's url in the browser and log in using your super user details.

 15. The app should now be running.